toolboc/psx-pi-smbshare/README.md

     Note: You must run this script after starting an Ad-Hoc multiplayer session on the PSP

 8. Exit the Ad-Hoc multiplayer session and start a new one
-9. Vist the Xlink Kai service running @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your Xlink Kai account
+9. Vist the XLink Kai service running @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your XLink Kai account
 10. Select "Metrics" and scroll down to "Found Consoles" and you should see your PSP device
-11. Select an available PSP game from the Xlink Kai portal
+11. Select an available PSP game from the XLink Kai portal
 12. Join a game and have fun!

-## Playing Mario Kart Double Dash online with Xlink Kai on Gamecube
+## Playing Mario Kart Double Dash online with XLink Kai on Gamecube

 ### Video Demonstration